Total Water Levels Tool

 Step 1 - Choose the nearest tide gauge to your analysis area OR select the ‘most suitable’ tide gauge based on your own judgment.
 For example, southern Monmouth County, NJ coastal flood height characteristics could be more similar to Atlantic City, even though the Sandy Hook gauge is in Monmouth County.
 If you are unsure of which gauge to choose, you should use the two closest gauges, and then choose the one that generates the highest water levels exposure analysis.

 Step 1 of 5

-Step 2 - The amount of future sea level rise is dependent on the amount of emissions.
-These emissions are labeled as Representative Concentration Pathways (RCPs), which indicate how much radiative forcing will occur by the end of the century.
-The higher the emissions, the larger and more rapid global temperature changes, resulting in higher SLR numbers.
+Step 2 - The amount of future sea level rise is dependent on the amount of global greenhouse gas (GHG) emissions.
+Higher GHG emissions lead to larger and more rapid global temperature changes, resulting in higher SLR numbers.

 Step 2 of 5

 Step 3 - Customize your planning horizon which is the decade you want to use for your analysis.
 Developing water levels for several different planning horizons is beneficial.
 As an example, you might choose:

 Step 4 Analyzing at least two sea-level rise estimates is beneficial.
 Choosing one estimate in the ‘likely’ range, along with the ‘high-end’ estimate will allow you to see how a range of SLR scenarios change community level exposures to flooding.